owlchester/kanka-docs/docs/features/properties.md

 ## Property sets

 When creating or editing an entry, the top of the **properties** tab contains an option to select an [property set](/entries/property-semplates).
-Doing so will add properties from that template when the entry is being saved.
-If a property exists on the entry and the template, only the property from the entry is saved.
+Doing so will add properties from that set when the entry is being saved.
+If a property exists on the entry and the set, only the property from the entry is saved.

-If you want to apply a template to multiple entries at a time, look at the [bulk options](/guides/bulk).
+If you want to apply a set to multiple entries at a time, look at the [bulk options](/guides/bulk).